 Excel Index Formula is probably one of the most favorite Excel Formulae of many.
-In my previous post, I had mentioned about my favourite Excel formula.
+In my previous post, I had mentioned about my favorite Excel formula.
 And it was not INDEX().
 In my excel training sessions, when I happen to ask my participants about their favorite Excel formula, I am not surprised to hear the answer to be either VLOOKUP() formula or INDEX() or MATCH().

 The Excel Index formula returns a value or the reference to a value from within a table or range.
 When you wish to find a particular value from a range of cells, Index function in excel helps you get that value.

-There are two forms of the INDEX function:
+There are two forms of the INDEX function in Excel:

 The array form returns the value of a specified cell: INDEX(array, row_num, column_num)